lamini-ai/lamini-ai.github.io/docs/training/quick_tour.md

             },
             {
                 "input": "What does it mean to cancel a job using the `cancel_job()` function?
-Can we stop the machine from doing its task?", "output": "The `cancel_job()` function is used to stop a training job that is currently running.", },
+Can we stop the machine from doing its task?", "output": "The `cancel_job()` function is used to stop a tuning job that is currently running.", },
             {
                 "input": "Can Lamini automatically handle hyperparameter tuning during the customization process?
 How does it optimize the model for a specific use case?",